data-lessons/gapminder-R/04-ggplot.md

 The key to understanding ggplot is thinking about a figure in layers: just like you might do in an image editing program like Photoshop, Illustrator, or Inkscape.

-Let's start off with an example, longevity as a function of income:
+Let's start off with an example, longevity as a function of gdp:

 ~~~{.r}